You are here

 - contact you to discuss further

-- schedule a focused inspection
+- schedule an inspection

 - take regulatory action in line with our enforcement policy and decision tree if we identify a clear breach of the regulation